 The Otago Red Stag

-Lake Hawea Hunting Safaris unparalleled, Genuine, Free Range Red Stag Hunt for a mountain monarch.
+Lake Hawea Hunting Safaris unparalleled, Genuine, Free Range Otago Red Stag Hunt.

 Before European settlement New Zealand was a land of birds with no game animals and no land mammals, the only exception being 3 species of small bat.
 European settlers reached back to their homelands for game animals to populate the mountains and valleys.
 The Otago region was predominantly settled by Scots, so it was from Scotland that the first red deer to inhabit Otago were received.
 New Zealand was to become ‘A deerstalkers Paradise’ as well known New Zealand hunter Allan Harrison titled his 1956 book, which tells many stories of great expeditions hunting Otago Red Stags.

 ‘The Otago red deer herd is the only herd in New Zealand that is descended from wild stock.
 The other herds derive from ‘domesticated park-bred animals’, Quote from the inside cover of D Bruce Banwell’s ‘Highland Stags of Otago’, 1968.

 Above – Chris with the two Crawford trophies (left) and Innis trophies (right) from the 2017 season.

 Photo Chris with Donald Bells 1936 trophy Otago Stag from the Young Valley, Makarora.
 Length 45 inches, width 43 inches, points 14.
 Bell was one of the leading guides of the 1920’s and 30’s.